 I am a firm believer in the best things in life are SIMPLE and FREE!
 They are not hard, not complicated, and they cost you NADA (nothing)!
 Got it?
 Not a single penny!
 Kids love classic nature games.
 They can make a game out of almost anything outdoors (if they know there are no electronic devices that they can use instead).
 One nature game kids love is trying to catch a lizard.
-My sister used to untold spend hours doing this as a child.
+My sister, Scarlet, used to spend untold hours doing this as a child.
 So here I will share tips for how to catch a lizard in your backyard and other ideas for nature games kids will enjoy.

 10 Classic Nature Games